 a.
 For information otherwise required on labels or SDS, CBI claims should be limited to the names of the substances and their concentrations in mixtures – all other information should be disclosed on label or SDS as required

 f.
-Where non-disclosure of CBI is challenged, competent authority should address such challenges or provide process for challenges.
+Where non-disclosure of CBI is challenged, the competent authority should address such challenges or provide a process for challenges.
 Supplier or employer should be responsible for supporting the assertion that information qualifies for CBI protection.

 Training is an integral part of hazard communication and should be appropriate and commensurate with the nature of the work and exposure.

 i.
 Arrangements for presenting the GHS label elements

 j.
 Special labeling arrangements

 The GHS provides tables for each hazard class.
 The tables detail the label elements (symbol, signal word, hazard statement) that have been assigned to each of the hazard categories of the GHS.

 Following are the hazard symbols that should be used in the GHS.